Yuekai Sun

 3. malicious users can circumvent ChatGPT’s safety training with adversarial inputs (“jailbreak” attacks) [Wei et al].

-AI alignment & safety
+AI evaluation & safety

-2. tinyBenchmarks: evaluating LLMs with few examples
+3. tinyBenchmarks: evaluating LLMs with few examples

 F Maia Polo, L Weber, L Choshen, Y Sun, G Xu, M Yurochkin.
+ICML 2024.

 Algorithmic fairness